Get insider access

 2.2

-The LG C4 has very good pre-calibration accuracy.
-Its white balance is decent, but there's too much red in almost all shades of gray.
-Gamma is very close to our target of 2.2, but very dark scenes and brighter scenes are a bit too bright.
-Color temperature is very good, but it's warmer than our target of 6500K, and color accuracy is excellent, with only noticeable inaccuracies in whites and lighter yellows.
+The LG C4 has fantastic pre-calibration accuracy.
+Its white balance is excellent, with just a bit too much red in all shades of gray.
+Gamma is very close to our target of 2.2, but bright scenes are a bit too bright.
+Color temperature is superb, but it's warmer than our target of 6500K, and color accuracy is outstanding, with only very minor inaccuracies in whites, lighter yellows, and lighter cyans.

 9.7